 There’s more space to breathe in Oakland

 San Francisco is crowded.
 It just is.
-Just based on the numbers, there are slightly more than twice as many people living on the west side of the bridge (829,00) than live in Oakland (402,000), and San Francisco’s population density is more than twice that of Oakland.
+Just based on the numbers, there are slightly more than twice as many people living on the west side of the bridge (829,00) than living in Oakland (402,000), and San Francisco’s population density is more than twice that of Oakland.
 Also, in the last 15 years, Oakland, California has added more than 300 acres of parks and open space and planted 10,000 more trees, meaning you’ll literally have more space to breathe.
 Add a significantly lower skyline profile and the lovely Lake Merritt, and the quality of life in Oakland will give you more space to spread your proverbial wings.

 Oakland has a growing and diverse entertainment/art scene